footok/Foursquaire-Api-/README.md

 # Assumption

 Assume that user's gps is on and it will get current latitude and longitude.

+# Accomplishment
+This application is able to get name of coffee shops and location within 5km and update user's location every minute.

 # Developed by
 Harry Lee - footok@gmail.com